Tel Burna

 An Iron Age Mystery

 The site of Tel Burna is located in the Shephelah region, which served as a border between the kingdoms of Judah and Philistia in the Iron Age.
-A fertile area that supported agricultural production, the region became known as the breadbasket of the south and is believed by some scholars to be a candidate for Biblical Libnah, a Canaanite town that was conquered by Joshua who allotted it to the tribe of Judah.
-The tell’s prominence is notable in its flat-topped shape, extensive size, and fortification which are still visible today.
-Survey finds indicate the city was important throughout the Bronze and Iron Ages.
-Excavations have revealed settlements from the 13th, ninth, eighth and seventh centuries B.C.E., as well as some Persian period remains.
+A fertile area that supported agricultural production, the region became known as the breadbasket of the south and is believed by some scholars to be a candidate for biblical Libnah, a Canaanite town that was conquered by Joshua and allotted to the tribe of Judah.

 Geographic Location